richardzhs/ProfileOmnifold/README.md

 The repository currently includes the following files:

 * **`profile_omnifold.py`**
-  Implements the main methods for running the Profile OmniFold algorithm, along with the original OmniFold and several related variants.
-Specifically, it provides:
+  Implements the main methods for running both the Profile OmniFold algorithm and the original OmniFold algorithm.
+The key functions are:
   1. `omnifold`: the original OmniFold algorithm.
   2. `profile_omnifold`: the Profile OmniFold algorithm.